Alex Murdaugh pleads guilty to federal financial crimes

 - Money laundering is punishable by up to 20 years in prison and a fine of up to $500,000.

-A state trial for those alleged financial crimes was set for the Monday after Thanksgiving during a hearing held before Judge Clifton Newman last week.
+Murdaugh’s state trial for alleged financial crimes has been scheduled for the Monday after Thanksgiving, a judge announced last week.